-13.3 Accommodation for missed Problem Sets, Reading Assignments, & Contribution Universal accommodation is built-in to the grading policy for Problem Sets, Reading Assignments, & Contribution by automatic grade adjustments.
+13.5 Accommodation for missed Problem Sets & Contribution

+Universal accommodation is built-in to the grading policy for Problem Sets and Contribution by automatic grade adjustments.
 Please refer to the course expectation documents for further information.
-In general, there are no extensions, make-ups, or re-writes for any missed problem sets, reading assignments, or missed contribution opportunities (via iClicker or other) during lectures.
-Thus, students should never use an SRA for missing work in any of these components.
+In general, there are no extensions, make-ups, or re-writes for any missed problem sets or missed contribution opportunities (via iClicker or other) during lectures.
 Students who face extraordinary circumstances, which require multiple assessments to be missed, should seek advice and/or accommodation through the Academic Counselling office of their respective faculty.
 In such rare instances, grade re-weighting may be available on a case-by-case basis.